What is a Vasectomy?

-The Surgery can be performed as Day Surgery, however a General Anaesthetic will be required and you will not be discharged from Hospital until the Doctor and staff are satisfied with your recovery from Anaesthetic.
+The surgery can be performed as Day Surgery, however a General Anaesthetic will be required and you will not be discharged from Hospital until the Surgeon and staff are satisfied with your recovery from the anaesthetic.

-Vasovasotomy takes about 2 to 3 hours, however Vasoepididymostomy may take as long as 5 or 6 hours.
-The length of Surgery depends on individual circumstances, some of which are not evident until the time of Surgery.
+Vasovasotomy takes about two to three hours, however Vasoepididymostomy may take as long as five or six hours.
+The length of surgery depends on individual circumstances, some of which are not evident until the time of surgery.

 Incisions are usually in the front of each side of the scrotum.
 The incision is vertical so that it can be extended in length if there is difficulty in locating the site of the vasectomy.